Zondax/cosmos-sdk/crypto/docs/adr.md

 ## Status

-{DRAFT | PROPOSED} Not Implemented

-### Glossary

-1. **Interface**: In the context of this document, "interface" refers to Go's interface concept.

-2. **Module**: In this document, "module" refers to a Go module.
-The proposed ADR focuses on the Crypto module V2, which suggests the introduction of a new version of the Crypto module with updated features and improvements.

-3. **Package**: In the context of Go, a "package" refers to a unit of code organization.
-Each proposed architectural unit will be organized into packages for better reutilization and extension.
+DRAFT

 ## Abstract

-This ADR proposes a refactor of the crypto module to enhance modularity, reusability, and maintainability, while prioritizing developer experience and incorporating best security practices.
+TODO: This should be a summary of the whole document.

+## Introduction

+This ADR describes the redesign and refactoring of the crypto package:

+* modularity
+* security
+* extensibility
+* reusability and maintainability
+* developer experience

-The proposal defines a clear division of scope for each component, cleaner interfaces, easier extension, better test coverage and a single place of truth, allowing the developer to focus on what's important while ensuring the secure handling of sensitive data throughout the module.
+The proposal determines a clear decoupling via interfaces, additional extension points, and a much more modular design to allow developers to application level aspects while ensuring the secure handling of sensitive data when applying this SDK.

-This ADR introduces enhancements and deprecates the proposals outlined in the ["Keyring ADR"](https://github.com/cosmos/cosmos-sdk/issues/14940).
-It is important to note that the Keyring ADR will be replaced with a significantly more flexible approach such as this document describes.

-Furthermore, the grpc service proposed in the Keyring ADR can be easily implemented by creating an implementation of the "CryptoProvider" interface defined in this ADR.
-This allows for the integration of HashiCorp plugins over gRPC, providing a robust and extensible solution for keyring functionality.
+The enhancements in this proposal not only render the ["Keyring ADR"](https://github.com/cosmos/cosmos-sdk/issues/14940) obsolete, but also encompass its key aspects, replacing it with a more flexible and comprehensive approach.
+Furthermore, the gRPC service proposed in the Keyring ADR can be easily implemented as an specialized implementation of the "CryptoProvider" interface defined later in this ADR.
+This allows for the integration of HashiCorp-like plugins over gRPC, providing a robust and extensible solution for keyring functionality.

-By deprecating the previous ADR and introducing these enhancements, the new ADR offers a more comprehensive and adaptable solution for cryptography and address management within the Cosmos SDK ecosystem.

 ## Context

-* Currently, there is no ADR providing a comprehensive description of the cryptographic module in the Cosmos SDK.
+* The Cosmos SDK currently lacks a comprehensive ADR for the cryptographic package.
-* There have been multiple requests for a more flexible and extensible approach to cryptography, address management, and more.
+* The demand for a more flexible and extensible approach to cryptography and address management is high.
-* Several open issues require significant changes for resolution.
+* Significant changes are necessary to resolve several open issues.
-* Similar efforts have been undertaken in the past concerning runtime modules.
+* Similar efforts have been made in the past regarding runtime modules.
-* Existing signing types outside of the crypto module may pose challenges to backward compatibility while striving for a clean interface.
+* The presence of signing types outside of the crypto module could pose backward compatibility challenges while striving for a clean interface.
-* Security implications must be considered during the module's redesign.
+* Security implications are a critical consideration during the redesign work.

-### Objectives
+## Objectives

 Modular Design Philosophy